 Reliability and internal consistency reliability

-In order to ensure the reliability and internal consistency reliability of our measurements, we calculated the Cronbach's alpha and the composite reliability (CR) of each variable.
-As can be seen in Table 3 the values of Cronbach's alpha and CR have met the threshold of 0.7 (Wong, 2013).
-So, we can argue that the reliability was achieved, thereby it may enhance the strength of our findings.
+In order to ensure the reliability and internal consistency reliability of our measurements, we calculated Cronbach’s alpha and the composite reliability (CR) of each variable.
+As can be seen in Table 3, the values of Cronbach’s alpha and CR met the threshold of 0.7 (Wong, 2013).
+Therefore, we can argue that reliability was achieved, enhancing the strength of our findings.

 Table 3.
 Outer loadings, CR and AVE of measurement model